liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 ![Figure 18.11: Portlets can interact with other portlets located on a different portal server using WSRP.](../../images/wsrp-illustration.png)

-As we mentioned in the previous chapter, there are four main components of the WSRP process: producers, consumers, portlets, and end users.
-For an in-depth analysis for each of these components and how they work together, visit [How WSRP Works](http://docs.oracle.com/cd/E13218_01/wlp/docs81/wsrp/intro.html#1001163) provided by Oracle.
+As we mentioned in the previous chapter, there are two main components of the WSRP process: producers and consumers.
+For an in-depth analysis for each of these components and how they work together to provide remote portlets for end users, visit [How WSRP Works](http://docs.oracle.com/cd/E13218_01/wlp/docs81/wsrp/intro.html#1001163) provided by Oracle.